dncoyote/interview-guides/Notes/SpringBoot.md

     - Security
     - Logging

+## Auto-configuration
+- Auto-configuration in Spring Boot is a powerful feature that automatically configures the Spring application context based on the dependencies and properties detected in the classpath.
+- It aims to minimize the amount of boilerplate configuration code required by developers, allowing them to quickly bootstrap and run Spring Boot applications with minimal effort.

 ## Spring v/s Spring Boot
 #### Spring
 - Spring Framework is a comprehensive framework for building enterprise Java applications.